-During the year ended September 30, 2020, the Company granted 1,430,000 (2019 - 170,000) incentive stock options to its directors, officers, and consultants for compensation pursuant to its stock option plan.
-Each stock option is exercisable into a common share of the Company for a period of two to ten years.
-The total compensation expense, as calculated using the Black-Scholes Option Pricing Model, for the stock options granted was \$1,727,194 (2019 - \$83,105).
+During the year ended September 30, 2021 the Company granted 100,000 (2020 - 1,430,000) incentive stock options.
+112,500 of previously granted options vested during the year.
+Each stock option is exercisable into a common share of the company for a period of two to ten years.
+The total compensation expense, as calculated using the Black-Scholes option pricing model, for the stock options granted was \$109,604 (2020 - \$1,727,194).
 The expense relating to the issuance of these options is recorded in the Statement of Loss with an offsetting increase to contributed surplus.

-The fair value of options that were granted during the year is estimated on the date of grant using the Black-Scholes Option Pricing Model, with the following weighted average assumptions:
+The fair value of 100,000 options that have vested during the year is estimated on the date of grant using the Black-Scholes Option Pricing Model, with the following weighted average assumptions:

-Risk free interest rate 1.50%
+Risk free interest rate 0.51%

 Expected dividend yield NIL

-Expected stock price volatility 64.12% - 328.73%
+Expected stock price volatility 55.2%

-Expected option life in years 2 - 10 years
+Expected option life in years 3 years

-Option exercise price \$1.48
+Option exercise price \$1.36

-Fair value of options granted \$1.48
+Fair value of options granted \$0.4995